-This is a guest post from Tim Krebs, corporate communications manager for Protect America Home Security.
+This is from Tim Krebs, corporate communications manager for Protect America Home Security.
 Tim regularly contributes to the Protect America Home and Life Blog and covers a variety of homeowner-related topics.
 Protect America recently released its “Interview with a Burglar” eBook, which visualizes some of the data found by researchers when surveying over 400 burglars.

 If you haven’t fallen prey to burglary, you probably know someone who has.
 It’s shocking and disturbing how thieves can rip through homes without a care, completely disregarding others’ privacy and rights.
 But why?
 Why do criminals burglarize and how do they do it?
 A UNC Charlotte study entitled “Understanding Decisions to Burglarize from the Offender’s Perspective” interviewed over 400 seasoned burglars about their motivations and methods in an attempt to understand this crime.
 What they learned may surprise you, but how you can defend yourself could as well.